 These are some of our favorite color ideas for a wedding day.
 We’ve picked shades that are fun and a little different from what we see all the time, without going stale as trends change.

 1. Dark blue + punch of pink or coral

 Shades of navy have been all over the place in wedding color palettes.
 We see navy all the time, and it’s become a staple neutral for couples who don’t want to go too dark (with black) or too drab (with so many shades of grey).
 If you’re feeling adventurous, you can brighten up a basic navy by upgrading to a muted cobalt, like Elizabeth and Andrew did.
 And Jackie and Ian did something similar at Maravilla Gardens with bright navy menswear and colorful bouquets.

 2. Dusty blue + oxblood

-We’ve also seen a LOT of muted, mid-range blue tones in the last couple of years, but I’m not getting tired of it!
-I think this is a classic shade that stands the test of time (Claire and Brad’s wedding, which mixed in some shades of navy and ocean blue to give their color scheme more dimension, will always be a favorite of mine).
-It pairs pretty well with almost any color you can throw in, and my current favorite is a dark shade of rich red, like Vanessa Noel Events did with stunning oxblood peonies at Andria and Kevin’s Santa Cruz wedding.
-A cobalt blue + oxblood is another stunning combination.
+We’ve also seen a LOT of muted, mid-range blue tones in the last couple of years; blue is a classic shade that stands the test of time.
+It pairs pretty well with almost any color you can throw in, and our current favorite is a dark shade of rich red, like Vanessa Noel Events did with stunning oxblood peonies at Andria and Kevin’s Santa Cruz wedding.

 3. Earth tones